d33pk3rn3l/space_systems_engineering/README.md

 ## Editing

 To alter the contents of the pages, edit the markdown files in `content/`.

-The most convenient way to edit is to use GitHub codespaces.
-Simply press the `.` (DOT) key when viewing this repository to get a web-based VSCode instance running where you can make edits and send pull requests.
+* Option 1: Clone and commit locally, like any other git repo
+* Option 2: Changes can be committed from a basic codespace (press the `.` (DOT) key)
+* Option 3: Changes can be committed *and published* to the website from devcontainer codespace (see below)

 ## Development